Programme 2026

 Time and location Theme and title Information

-15:30-17:00 Themes: Extreme Weather and Modelling with Climate and Health
+15:30-17:00 Themes: Extreme Weather and modelling with Climate and Health

 Extreme Weather and Health Importance and Tools